accetto/ubuntu-vnc-xfce-g3/README.md

 #### Fewer and more flexible Dockerfiles

 Image variations are build from fewer Dockerfiles.
-This is allowed by using *multi-stage builds* and *Buildkit*.
+This is allowed by using *multi-stage builds* and [Buildkit][docker-doc-build-with-buildkit].
 On the other hand, flexible and configurable Dockerfiles are slightly more complex.

 #### Concept of features